bullet-train-co/bullet_train-core/bullet_train/docs/javascript.md

 Here are some important considerations:

-### Avoid Turbo Morph, but Rely on CableReady::Updatable
+### Avoid Morphing for Page Refreshes (It Breaks Form Fields)

-While Turbo Morph can be useful for simple UI updates, we don't recommend using it for screens containing forms.
-That's because Turbo Morph works by modifying and comparing the DOM in a way that breaks JavaScript-created page elements, and therefore expects server-side rendered elements exclusively.
-Bullet Train's form field partials, however, use third-party librairies that create JavaScript elements, like those created by our super_select, our date fields, even the Trix editor.
+We don't recommend using [Turbo's Morphing](https://turbo.hotwired.dev/handbook/page_refreshes) for refreshing whole screens, especially not when the screen contains form fields.
+That's because Turbo's Morphing works by comparing and modifying the DOM in a way that breaks JavaScript-created elements.
+Bullet Train's field partials, however, use third-party librairies, like those created by our `super_select`, our `date_field`, and even the Trix rich-text editor, which create their own elements via JavaScript.
+Use Turbo's Morphing sparingly.

+### Reactive Page Updates with CableReady::Updatable

-[CableReady::Updatable](https://cableready.stimulusreflex.com/guide/updatable.html) is Bullet Train's answer to reactive page updates.
-It's a lightweight but powerful default that replaces the need for Turbo Streams in most cases, and offers updating the UI across browsers and users when changes to models are made.
-It works by defining page areas that wait for instructions to "update yourself" coming over an ActionCable channel.
-Look throughout your scaffolded views for `cable_ready_updates_for` and in your models for the `enable_cable_ready_updates: true` option on `has_many` associations.
+Bullet Train's answer to reactive page updates is a lightweight library called [CableReady::Updatable](https://cableready.stimulusreflex.com/guide/updatable.html).
+Rather than refreshing whole pages, it defines specific page regions that update themselves on model changes, across browser sessions.
+Look throughout your scaffolded `index` and `show` views for `cable_ready_updates_for` and in your models for the `enable_cable_ready_updates: true` option on `has_many` associations.
+By default, forms are not defined as updatable regions using CableReady::Updatable, for the same reasons explained above.

+### Dynamic Forms

+For creating dynamically-updated forms, Bullet Train introduces two powerful new patterns: the [_Dependent Fields Pattern_ and the _Dependent Fields Frame_](/docs/field-partials/dynamic-forms-dependent-fields.md).
+If you use the `address_field` partial, you'll see the pattern in action: changing the country will update the state and zip code fields.
+You can use these patterns to create complex, dynamically-updated forms.

-### Avoid Scripts in the Body
+## Avoid Scripts in the Body

 If you experience slow Turbo interactions, check for script tags in the body of your pages.
 Following [Turbo's documentation](https://turbo.hotwired.dev/handbook/building#working-with-script-elements):